 Winter Driving in South Lake Tahoe

-Winter driving is like most of the stuff we do – with practice, patience, and common sense, you can do it!
+Winter driving is like mountain life activities – with practice, patience, and the right guidance, you can do it!
 Here are a few things you can do to get up to your favorite mountain safely:

-We highly recommend using Lake Link, South Shore's newest microtransit service, once you are settled in.
-Lake link is an app-based, on-demand service that uses 9-12 passenger vans.
-It can be thought of like Uber or Lyft, but shared rides and free to the user.
-More information here.
+For the easiest way to get around, we highly recommend using Lake Link, South Shore's free public microtransit service, once you are settled in.
+Lake Link is an app-based, on-demand service that uses 9-12-passenger vans.
+Basically, it's like Uber or Lyft, but free to the user.

 - Drive slowly, and avoid sudden actions like braking, acceleration, or turns.